sorend/fylearn/README.md

 About
 -----

-FyLearn is supposed to mean "FuzzY learning", but in Danish the word "fy" means loosely translated "for shame".
+FyLearn is supposed to mean "FuzzY learning", but in Danish the word "fy" means "for shame", and in a context meaning something along "don't learn!".
 It has been created by the Department of Computer Science at Sri Venkateswara University, Tirupati, INDIA by PhD student [Søren](http://www.cs.svuni.in/~sorend/) as part of his research.